mypan/che/core/commons/che-core-commons-schedule/README.md

 ### Run job with fixed rate
 If you would like to execute some method with fixed rate.
-You can mark method with annotation for execution a periodic action that becomes enabled first after the given initial delay, and subsequently with the given period; that is executions will commence after initialDelay then initialDelay+period, then initialDelay + 2 * period, and so on.
+You can mark it with annotation for execution a periodic action that becomes enabled first after the given initial delay, and subsequently with the given period; that is executions will commence after initialDelay then initialDelay+period, then initialDelay + 2 * period, and so on.